chrisichris/ybuilder/README.markdown

 >
 >   >java -jar ybuilder.jar newProject
 >
+>4a.
+Alternatively load a project template from github.
+>
+>   >java -jar ybuilder.jar new githubuser/templateproject
+>
 >5. edit `project.yeti` file to set the projects name, artifact id etc and add
 >   dependencies
 >